 No-compromise on the material specifications for bought-in components such as the pressure relief valve used to control the cell internal pressure.
 Unless the pressure relief valves have precisely the same opening pressures there could be water loss from some cells due to gases escaping.
 This causes imbalances between the individual cells of a tubular gel battery which leads to early failure.
-Use of the highest-quality components ensures that there is minimal cell to cell variation during a tubular gel battery’s operation.
+Use of the highest-quality components ensures that there is minimal internal resistance cell to cell variation during a tubular gel battery’s operation.

 Similarly, the connectors and containers use the best materials for the job and are supplied by certified manufacturers to Microtex’ demanding specifications.
 The Microtex designs, constructional materials and specifications for bought-in components are the result of decades of experience and closely working with and supporting their suppliers and customers.
 It is this dedicated and no-compromise approach to customer satisfaction that helps to set Microtex apart from their competitors.